 Register to Receive Buckeye Alerts

 It’s scary to think about, but an active aggressor could strike any place, at any time.
-That’s why Ohio State’s Department of Public Safety has released a new “Surviving an Active Aggressor” video to educate the campus community.
-The 9-minute video provides important updates to the university’s original safety tutorial released in 2015.
+That’s why Ohio State’s Department of Public Safety has a “Surviving an Active Aggressor” video to educate the campus community.
 The safety of our students, faculty and staff is our top priority and we encourage all Buckeyes to watch.
-We encourage everyone to report suspicious behavior to OSUPD by calling 614-292-2121 or 911 in emergencies.
+We encourage everyone to report suspicious behavior on campus to OSUPD (614-292-2121) or off-campus to CPD (614-645-4545).
+Always dial 911 in emergencies.

 Lyft Ride Smart at Ohio State